Nail the Interview

 Research

 Before your interview, do your homework.
 Spend some time going over the company’s website.
 Get familiar with their mission and their products and procedures.
-Also, look up your job position title and study the description there and come up with examples and qualities that you possess that will support these requirements.
+Also, look up your job position title, study the description there, and come up with examples and qualities that you possess that will support these requirements.
 To take it a step further, research the industry.
 Look at other companies and competitors; familiarize yourself with the industry news and terms.
-Having a better understanding of that company and industry will put you ahead of the rest.
+A better understanding of that company and industry will put you ahead of the rest.

 Practice

-First interviews tend to be similar, no matter what industry you are in.
-The first interview is pretty simple and you will be asked basic questions.
+First interviews tend to be similar, no matter your industry.
+The first interview is simple, and you will be asked basic questions.
 Write a list of possible questions they may ask you.
 You can normally do a Google search based on your industry and find some examples.
 Go prepared with responses to possible questions.
 Here are a few to consider:

 • What are three of your best qualities?